Shana12345/ChristianWeb/Projecto.md

 <a name="testing"></a>
 ### Testing
 ## URL Testing
 Here was the creation of testing in order to test.
 Code to test was being created in python for each area of the application.
 Firstly, the code to test the application’s URL was created.
-Once it was made it was they pushed up to GitHub, to invoke Jenkins, once Jenkins was triggered the results could be seen on Jenkins console to see whether it was a success or not.
+Once it was made it was then pushed up to GitHub, to invoke Jenkins, once Jenkins was triggered the results could be seen on Jenkins console to see whether it was a success or not.

 ![Initial ERD](/images/URL.PNG)